nokia/wireless-suite/README.md

 ### Evaluation
 The simulated environment can be chosen by setting `"env": "TimeFreqResourceAllocation-v0"` or `"env": "NomaULTimeFreqResourceAllocation-v0"` in *config/config_environment.json*.
 The script *wireless/scripts/launch_agent.py* runs 16 episodes with a maximum of 65536 time steps each, and collects the reward obtained by the agent on each time step.
 The result is calculated as the average reward obtained in all time steps on all episodes.

 ## How to contribute
 There are two main ways of contributing to Wireless Suite:

-1. **Implementing new problems**: The first version of Wireless Suite contains only one problem implementation.
-New problems can be easily added as simple variations of the first one (e.g. by changing its parameters), or by introducing fully new problem implementations (e.g. Adaptive Modulation and Coding, Open Loop Power Control, Handover optimization, etc).
+1. **Implementing new problems**: This version of Wireless Suite contains two problems implementation.
+New problems can be easily added as simple variations of the existing ones (e.g. by changing their parameters), or by introducing fully new problem implementations (e.g. Adaptive Modulation and Coding, Open Loop Power Control, Handover optimization, etc).